mamorum/kaze/readme.md

 ## What is this ?
 Java Web Application Framework.
+Kaze makes it easy to create Web API, RESTful API, and so on.

+## What does kaze means ?
-Kaze means Wind in japanese.
+Kaze means Wind in Japanese.

 ## Features
-- Simple and Fluent APIs
-- Light Weight
 - Routing
+- Serving Static Contents
 - JSON Conversion
 - Java Type Conversion
 - Validation
-- Serving Static Contents
+- Simple and Fluent APIs
+- Light Weight

 ## How to get it ?